HL7/Vulcan-schedule-ig/input/pagecontent/cdisc-odm.md

 The ODM specification is distributed as an XML document, and as such can be extended through the use of vendor namespaces; examples where this has been done include:
 * Study Design Model - extensions to cover topics such as workflow, study design concepts
 * Dataset-XML - extensions to use for transporting datasets
+NOTE: The examples shown here reflect the ODM 1.3 version, ODM 2.0 uses different elements in many scenarios.
+ODM 2.0 also supports the transport of FHIR resources as a sample use case.

 The implementation of the Study Metadata follows a DEF-REF pattern.
 We define a type of element (eg Visit, Form, Field) and then reference it one or more times within the corresponding element; as an example:
 ```xml